faboshka/secret-santa/README.md

 1. Fork it.
 2. Create your feature branch, running the command `git checkout -b my-new-feature`.
-3. The code isn't currently tested, but adding some tests for the changes you added is advisable.
+3. Make sure the tests pass as expected, and add some tests covering your changes.
 4. Document all functions and methods by the [`Google style docstrings`](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings)
 5. Commit your changes, `git commit -m "Added some feature"`.
 6. Push to the branch `git push origin my-new-feature`.